 Carl Juste, Pulitzer Prize winning photojournalist for the Miami Herald and founder of Iris Collective, a coalition of photographers, writers and cultural activists.

-Based on his ongoing, iterative project, The Big Picture, Carl Juste along with his collaborators are developing a multi-faceted photo-documentary project for The Power of Art.
+Based on his ongoing, iterative project, The Big Picture, Carl Juste, along with his collaborators, developed a multi-faceted photo-documentary project for The Power of Art.
+Carl Juste is a award-winning photojournalist for the Miami Herald and founder of Iris Collective, a coalition of photographers, writers and cultural activists

-Juste and his team will lead a workshop exploring the use of photojournalism as an act of activism and self-expression and exploring ideas around healing, resiliency, bearing witness and capturing history.
-Participants will create their own images and tell their own stories that will become part of a catalog and a public presentation.
-The workshop will take place in 4 sessions during the summer of 2019.
+Juste and his team led a workshop exploring the use of photojournalism as a form of self-expression and exploring ideas around healing, resiliency, bearing witness and capturing history.
+Participants are creating their own images and are telling their own stories that will become part of a catalog and a public presentation.
+The workshop took place in 4 sessions during the summer of 2019.

 Carl Philippe Juste